 If you have been offered and accepted a place on the BMBS degree at Lincoln, we will be in touch to guide you through the accommodation process at Lincoln.
 We will send you your University of Lincoln Applicant ID which you will need to begin making your accommodation application.
 You are able to apply for any of the accommodation options in Lincoln, Medical students are not restricted to a particular development.
 Your accommodation application will follow the same process as other courses and you will need to select six preferences from the available options on the online application, ranking them in preference order.

 Do you have specific halls for Postgraduate students?

 Postgraduate students are able to apply for any of the on or off campus halls of residences.
 In university managed accommodation, we try where possible to group postgraduate students together.

 Will I get my first choice of accommodation?

 We recommend that you apply as early as possible to increase the chance of getting a place in the hall of residence that you’d like.
-In order to submit your application you have to make six choices of accommodation in preference order so it’s a good idea to make a shortlist of the halls of residences that you like.
+In order to submit your application you have to make four choices of accommodation in preference order so it’s a good idea to make a shortlist of the halls of residences that you like.

 Is on-campus accommodation self-catering or is food provided?